orestulis05/orestulis05/README.md

 # Hello!👋

-**I:**
+## Little bit about me:
-- am a CS Student at Vilnius University;
+- a CS Student at Vilnius University;
-- am learning Full-Stack in my spare time.
+- Learning Full-Stack in my spare time.
-- love making games.
+- Love making and playing games.
-- am still trying to find my niche in programming.
+- Still trying to find my niche in programming.